-Photographer and educator Jan Kabili shares weekly tips and techniques to help you work smarter with Photoshop, Lightroom, Instagram, and other post-processing tools.
+Photographer and educator Jan Kabili shares tips and techniques to help you work smarter with Photoshop, Lightroom, Instagram, and other post-processing tools.

 - [Voiceover] Hi, this is Jan Kabili with another episode of Photo Tools Weekly.
 I'm going to show you a useful little trick in Lightroom for dealing with those pesky white edges that you almost always get when you merge individual photos into a panorama.
 Wholesale cropping away of those white edges is often not an option because that could delete content that you want to keep in the photo too.
 And jumping to Photoshop to fill in the edges around a panorama that you make in Lightroom won't work for those of you who don't have or don't use Photoshop.
 So, here's an alternative for filling in those edges right in Lightroom.

 Here in Lightroom's Develop Module, I have three raw photos of a scene that I shot from a boat in the Alps.
 The view of this brilliant blue lake and the forested mountains and the moody sky was really breathtaking, but, it was too wide to capture in a single shot with the lens that I had on my camera at the time.
 So, I shot a few overlapping photos with the idea that I'd stitch them together later in Lightroom which is something that you can now do in the latest version of Lightroom without having to transfer photos to Photoshop for the merge.
 I won't bother to make develop adjustments to these individual photos before the merge.